Variety pack

 Common process associations: everything

 Robert’s opinion: It’s a cheap varietal.
 If the price is high, it’s hopefully coming from R&D in experimental processing.
-On its own, it’s not very tasty among common specialty varietals; expect earthy herbality with slight fruit flavors in the back.
+It’s not tasty as a standalone without leaning on the processing- there’s a signature floral+earthy combination like wildflowers, sometimes with a hint of mint zest.

 Catimor